tscloud/ArduinoFun/libraries/RemoteDebug/README.md

 // OR

+if (Debug.begin(HOST_NAME, PORT)) {
-Debug.begin(HOST_NAME, PORT); // Initiaze the telnet server - HOST_NAME is the used in MDNS.begin
+ // Initiaze the telnet server - HOST_NAME is the used in MDNS.begin
+} else {
+  // Do something since the library unable to start.
+Most likely because you specified a different port than 22 }

 // OR